Eligibility (ss 7, pt 2.11A Social Security Act 1991 (Cth))

 For a carer who looks after a person aged under 16 to be eligible to receive the Carer Allowance, the care receiver must be the carer’s dependent child who qualifies as a disabled child.

 A ‘disabled child’ is a child who has a physical, intellectual or psychiatric disability that is permanent or will continue for an extended period.
 The child must receive daily care and attention in a private home that is the residence of the carer and the care receiver.
-The child must either have a ‘recognised disability’ that appears on a list of disabilities that results in automatic qualification, or the disability must cause the child to function below the standard for their age level as assessed under the Disability Care Load Assessment (Child) A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case.
-(DCLA) for caring for the child.
+The child must either have a ‘recognised disability’ that appears on a list of disabilities that results in automatic qualification, or the disability must cause the child to function below the standard for their age level as assessed under the Disability Care Load Assessment (Child) Determination (DCLA) for caring for the child.

 Such a rating may be given to a carer who cares for two disabled children (whose disabilities do not individually qualify) provided the combined special care needs are at a significant level when measured by the DCLA.